-Starting at Craufurdland Fishery, this route follows a recently created off-road path to Fenwick before using a series of country roads to reach the village’s main street.
+Starting at Craufurdland Fishery, this route follows a recently created off-road path to Fenwick before using a series of country roads to reach the village's main street.
 Roadside pavements lead you back out of Fenwick and into Craufurdland Woods via a suspension bridge.
-The final section through the woods can be particularly muddy so you may wish to do the walk in reverse to get that part out the way first!
+The final section through the woods can be particularly muddy so you may wish to do the walk in reverse to get it out the way first!

 Car parking at The Laird’s Table, Craufurdland Estate (KA3 6BS).
 Please note that parking is for customers only – the cafe has a takeaway area round the side which is ideal for picking up a coffee and cake or a hot soup after your walk.
 If travelling via public transport I suggest starting the walk in Fenwick.